apace7/local_volume_database/docs/source/usage.rst

 ------------------------

 There is an `example yaml file <https://github.com/apace7/local_volume_database/blob/main/code/example_yaml.yaml>`_ in the /code/ folder.
-It includes all collections and keys in the database.
+The example yaml file includes all collections and keys in the database.
 Not all keys are included in the combined csv tables.
-The yaml keys are **Bolded** below and the bullet points follow the yaml collection structure.
-Errors columns are not included in the list below and some columns include upper limits in the combined table.
+The yaml collections and keys are **Bolded**  and the bullet points follow the yaml collection structure.
+Errors columns are not included in the list  and some columns include upper limits in the combined table.
 The collections are split such that a single reference can describe the contents.
+Most keys are single entries and several keys are lists (specially other_name, ref_discovery, ref_false_positive).

 * **key** —- unique internal identifier.
 This should be the same as the name of the file (without .yaml) (required yaml key).
 All keys are lowercase in LVDB.
 Globular clusters and some dwarf galaxies are grouped by their host (for example, all LMC globular cluster keys have the prefix lmc_gc_ and many Centuarus A dwarf galaxy keys have the prefix cena_ ).
-* **table** -- table to place system into (required yaml key) list of possible tables [gc_harris, gc_dwarf_hosted, gc_disk, gc_halo=gc_ufsc, dwarf_mw , dwarf_local_field , dwarf_m31 , dwarf_local_field_distant, candidate, misc].
-Systems in the candidate and misc tables are not combined into files.
-The candidate systems are included in the lvdb pdf summary.
-The misc systems are primarily bright host galaxies (MW, M31, Cen A) and only included for distance measurements (**distance_fixed_host**) and to link systems together.
+* **table** -- table to place system into (required yaml key) list of possible tables [gc_harris, gc_dwarf_hosted, gc_disk=gc_mw_new, gc_halo=gc_ufsc=gc_abmiguous, dwarf_mw , dwarf_local_field , dwarf_m31 , dwarf_local_field_distant, candidate, misc].
+The candidate and misc catalogs are only included in the release pages.
+The candidate systems are included in the lvdb pdf summary while the hosts/misc are not.
+The misc systems are primarily bright host galaxies (MW, M31, Cen A) and are partly included for distance measurements (**distance_fixed_host**) and to link systems together.
 * **location** -- center of the system (yaml collection)

   * **ra** -- right ascension ICRS [degree]  (required yaml key)